atimpone/aws-foundation-journey/README.md

 * [Integrate with Security Information and Event Management (SIEM) Solution](2-fast-follow-on/2-5-siem-integration.md)

 ### Establish Initial Test and Production Environments

+> *Other than the inclusion in the Solution Overview section of a rough diagram of a typical layout of the foundation including the addition of test and production environments, the sections for this guide have not yet been drafted.
+Initially, they will hold a series of notes and links to existing best practices and resources.*

 The next guide that is under development helps you extend your foundation by introducting a set of capabilities organizations typically require before moving any workload into production.